 I am not sure how to blog this, talk or share this so I am just going to say what is in my soul that needs to be expressed.
 Those of you who follow this blog and knew us will understand and I thank you.
 My heart is heavy and sad, grateful and full, broken and crying.
 It has been so long since I wrote on this blog site, and usually it was with a happy heart and a light spirit.
 When I glance through images of past years I am struck by how happy we were, how lucky we were, how grateful I am.

-Don is, not was, and always will be the love of my life.
+Don was my love, my friend, my teacher, and mentor.
 The man who held me up, taught me patience, and reminded me to bite my tongue when need be, although I didn't learn that one very well.
 Bought me a new car, taught me to sew, smiled when I shopped, and told me I was beautiful everyday.
 He made me a finish painter and an expert at varnishing, taught me to do drywall and measure correctly, enabled me to be a nurse, a mom, a partner.

 He held my hand tightly when I swam in the ocean for the very first time.
 Took me diving, taught me to fish and how to navigate.
 He showed me how to prepare and cook fresh caught lobster even though he was allergic to all shellfish.
 He shared with me the joys of sailing, traveling, adventure and excitement.